 During their year in the United States, Harkness Fellows conduct internationally comparative research on a key health care delivery or policy issue with mentorship from leading U.S. experts.
-They gain an in-depth understanding of the U.S. health care system and policy landscape, engage in a series of leadership development activities, and build a robust network for cross-national exchange and collaboration.
-Perhaps most importantly, the Harkness Fellowships give future leaders the space to think and reflect without the pressures of day-to-day job responsibilities.
+They gain an in-depth understanding of the U.S. health care system and policy landscape, engage in leadership development activities, and build a robust network for cross-national exchange and collaboration.
+Perhaps most important, the Harkness Fellowships give future leaders the space to think and reflect.

 Applicants must demonstrate their commitment to advancing health policy and practice in line with the Commonwealth Fund’s mission to promote a high-performing health care system that achieves better access, improved quality, and greater efficiency, particularly for society’s most vulnerable, including low-income people, the uninsured, and people of color.
 The Fund is committed to becoming an antiracist organization, and all prospective Harkness Fellowships applicants should review our Vision and Pledge to Promote Racial Equity, Diversity, and Inclusion.

 Harkness Fellows are expected to disseminate the results of their research.
 Products may include a peer-reviewed journal article or report for a high-level policy audience, as well as issue or data briefs, op-eds, blogs, or audio/video recordings.
 Depending on the nature of the research, we also encourage the creation of other products more relevant to frontline delivery system innovation.

 Building on their fellowship experiences, Harkness Fellowship alumni have moved into prominent positions within government, academia, and care delivery organizations, making valuable contributions to health policy and practice both at home and in the United States.
 Former Harkness Fellows also become part of a strong international network of health policy researchers and practitioners, enjoying continued opportunities to engage with the Commonwealth Fund as Harkness Senior Fellows.